GeminiDRSoftware/GMOSIFUTutorial-GIRAF/docs/specphotcalib.rst

 As you can see, the spectrum of the top left source has changed shape.
 It looks a bit more like a real physical source.
 It is still not quite right but that is because there is differential atmospheric refraction.
-We will correct for that in the next chapter, when we repackage the data in a data cube.
+We will correct for that in the next chapter when we repackage the data into a data cube.